-Scroll air compressors, or otherwise known as spiral air compressors, are one of the types of positive displacement air compressors readily available in today’s compressed air market.
+Scroll air compressors, otherwise known as spiral compressor, are one of the types of positive displacement air compressors readily available in today’s oil-free compressed air market.

 Table of Contents